 Ideal cooking time for each variety

-Should you wash rice before making paella?
+Should the rice be washed before making paella?